 Whatcom Council of Governments is a member of Enduris.
 Chapter 48.62 RCW authorizes the governing body of any one or more governmental entity to form together into or join a pool or organization for the joint purchasing of insurance, and/or joint self-insuring, and/or joint hiring or contracting for risk management services to the same extent that they may individually purchase insurance, self-insure, or hire or contract for risk management services.
 An agreement to form a pooling arrangement was made pursuant to the provisions of Chapter 39.34 RCW, the Interlocal Cooperation Act.
 Enduris was formed July 10, 1987, when two (2) counties and two (2) cities in the State of Washington joined together by signing an Interlocal Governmental Agreement to pool their self-insured losses and jointly purchase insurance and administrative services.
-As of August 31, 2008, there are 427 Enduris members representing a broad range of special purpose districts.
+As of August 31, 2009, there are 444 Enduris members representing a broad range of special purpose districts.

 Enduris allows members to jointly purchase excess insurance coverage, share in the self-insured retention, establish a plan for total self-insurance, and provide excellent risk management services and other related services.
 Enduris provides "occurrence" policies for all lines of liability coverage including Public Official's Liability.
-The Property coverage is written on an "all risk" basis, blanket form using current Statement of Values.
+The Property coverage is written on an "all risk" basis blanket form using current Statement of Values.
 The Property coverage includes mobile equipment, electronic data processing equipment, valuable papers, building ordinance coverage, property in transit, extra expense, consequential loss, accounts receivable, fine arts, inventory or appraisal cost, automobile physical damage to insured vehicles.
 Boiler and machinery coverage is included on a blanket limit of \$100 million for all members.
 Enduris offers employee dishonesty coverage up to a liability limit of \$1,000,000.

 Members make an annual contribution to fund Enduris.
+Enduris acquires insurance from unrelated insurance companies that is subject to a "per occurrence":

+\$500,000 deductible on liability loss (9/1/08-12/31/08) - the member is responsible for the first \$1,000 of the deductible amount of each claim, while Enduris is responsible for the remaining \$499,000 on liability loss:

+\$750.000 deductible on liability loss (1/1/09-8/31/09) - the member is responsible for the first \$1,000 of the deductible amount of each claim, while Enduris is responsible for the remaining \$749,000 on liability loss;

-Enduris acquires insurance from unrelated insurance companies that is subject to a "per occurrence" \$500,000 deductible on liability loss, \$100,000 deductible on property loss, and \$5,000 deductible on boiler and machinery loss.
-The member is responsible for the first \$1,000 of the deductible amount of each claim, while Enduris is responsible for the remaining \$499,000 on liability losses, \$99,000 on property loss, \$4,000 on boiler and machinery loss.
+\$100,000 deductible on property loss (9/1/08-6/30/09) - the member is responsible for the first \$1,000 of the deductible amount of each claim, while Enduris is responsible for the remaining \$99,000 on property loss.
+Enduris is responsible for the \$4,000 deductible on boiler and machinery loss;

+\$250,000 deductible on property loss (7/1/09-8/31/09) - the member is responsible for the first \$1,000 of the deductible amount of each claim, while Enduris is responsible for the remaining \$249,000 on property loss.
+Enduris is responsible for the \$4,000 deductible on boiler and machinery loss.

 Insurance carriers cover all losses over the deductibles as shown to the policy maximum limits.
 Since Enduris is a cooperative program, there is a joint liability among the participating members.

 The contract requires members to continue membership for a period of not less than one (1) year and must give notice 60 days before terminating participation.
-The Intergovernmental Contract (Master Agreement) is automatically renewed after the initial one (1) full fiscal year commitment.
-Even after termination, a member is still responsible for contribution to Enduris for any unresolved, unreported and in-process claims for the period they were a signatory to the Intergovernmental Contract.
+The Master Agreement (Intergovernmental Contract) is automatically renewed after the initial one (1) full fiscal year commitment.
+Even after termination, a member is still responsible for contribution to Enduris for any unresolved, unreported and in-process claims for the period they were a signatory to the Master Agreement.